Michael Carroll (lottery winner): Lottery win

+In August 2005 a documentary about Carroll presented by Keith Allen, Michael Carroll: King of Chavs, was aired on Channel 4.
+The film investigated Carroll's vilification by tabloid papers and whether there was more to him than being a "lotto lout", which included contrasting imprisonment for affray alongside penning a "dappy" love song for his daughter.
+The next month The New York Times reported that Carroll was, after archeologist Howard Carter, Swaffham's "most famous resident" and an object of "national fascination", following the rescinding of an offer to turn on the town's Christmas lights.

 In February 2006, he was jailed for nine months for affray.
 It was noted in court while being sentenced that, since 1997, Carroll had 42 previous offences on record.

-In 2006, the BBC reported that he was almost broke, having spent his fortune on new homes, drugs, parties, jewellery and cars.
+Later that year, the BBC reported Carroll was almost broke, having spent his fortune on new homes, drugs, parties, jewellery and cars.
 Carroll subsequently denied rumours that he had no money left.

-While living at his mansion in Swaffham, five of his Rottweilers were found dead with their throats cut.
-He paid the £130,000 ransom fee to blackmailers who threatened his family.
-He said the men came with shotguns and said "You aren't so big now are you, Mr. Carroll?".
-He took off in his car and he never went back to Swaffham, he claimed.
-He ended up returning to Downham Market.
+His autobiography, ghost-written by Sean Boru, entitled Careful What You Wish For, was published by John Blake Publishing in October 2006.

-In May 2010, he reapplied for his old job as a binman, but said he had no regrets about the way in which he spent his winnings.
+In May 2010, Carroll returned to his old job as a refuse collector, saying he had no regrets about the way in which he had spent his winnings.

-His biography written by Sean Boru, entitled Careful What You Wish For was published by John Blake Publishing in October 2006.
-In 2010, he appeared as a fictionalised version of himself in the film Killer Bitch.